 Johnson didn't start his own career as an architect until many years later, but when he did, his years observing the movement and his prominent position in the architecture community meant that he found success very quickly.
 In 1949 his Glass House drew significant attention, and was actually completed two years before van der Rohe's own experiment with an all-glass dwelling, the Farnsworth House - which Johnson had used as inspiration in his design.
 Johnson and Mies also maintained a close working relationship, with Johnson designing the interiors of van der Rohe's Seagram Building in New York, completed in 1950.

 Johnson went on to design a number of notable works alone including the Munson-Williams-Proctor Arts Institute (1960), the New York State Pavilion for the 1964-65 New York World’s Fair, and both the 1953 Sculpture Garden and 1964 extension to New York's Museum of Modern Art.
 However it was in 1967, when he began collaborating with John Burgee, that he began his most productive period which included the spectacular Crystal Cathedral in Los Angeles (1980).

-Johnson's work was not limited to modernism, and in 1984 he designed the iconic AT&T building in New York (today the Sony Building), a 197 meter tall postmodernist sky scraper.
-The building became infamous for its ornamental style and resemblance to Michael Grave's Humana building.
-Another iconic building designed by Philip Johnson, together with John Burgee, is the Puerta de Europa in Madrid, two leaning towers that have become an icon of the Spanish capital.
+Shortly after Johnson was awarded the Pritzker Prize, however, the aesthetic style employed by him and Burgee took a dramatic turn: in 1984 he designed the iconic AT&T building in New York (today the Sony Building), a 197 meter tall postmodernist sky scraper.
+The building became infamous for its ornamental style, and clearly showed Johnson's transition to the postmodern stable of architects which included Michael Graves and Robert Venturi.
+Though he officially retired in 1989, Johnson continued to influence designs, acting as a consultant to John Burgee, contributing perhaps most notably to the design of the Puerta de Europa in Madrid, two leaning towers that have become an icon of the Spanish capital.